ReactComponentKit/BKRouter/README.md

 }
 ```

-If you use a host as "myapp", you can map "myapp://color" to RouteColor like as below:
+If you use a host as "myapp", you can map "myapp://color" to RouteColor like below:

 ```swift
 Router.shared.map(url: "myapp://color?color=$value", to: RouteColor.self)
 ```

-In the abobe code, the $value is the value that is passed via url string.
+In the above code, the `$value` is the value that is passed via url string.
 If you have more complex data, you can use userData when you route by using Router like below:

 ```swift
 Router.shared.push(from: self, to: "myapp://color?color=red", userData: ["A": 1])
 ```

 You can modulate your app into framework fragments.
-If DomainA framework has many scene as UIViewController, you can define a Route for routing DomainA.
+If DomainA framework has many scenes as UIViewControllers, you can define a Route for routing DomainA.

 ```swift
 import Foundation